Pavannkumar/BGP-DNS-Monitoring/README.md

 A real-time data engineering pipeline that monitors BGP routing events and DNS traffic to detect network anomalies such as route hijacks, DNS tunneling, and NXDOMAIN storms.

-Built as part of the IU Internationale Hochschule MSc Computer Science — Data Engineering course (DLMDSEDE02).

 ---